abhishak3/Scrappa/README.md

 Scrapped out data is stored in file named `products_1.csv`.

+## Note
+Sometimes Error(503) Service not available can occur as a result of amazon reporting non-human behaviour on our crawler.

 ## Installation and Running
 ### Without virutal environment
 1. Install all dependencies from `requirements.txt` file or from the `Pipenv`.